binarymind/jquery-navigate/README.md

 * `refresh-url` : the url to get the refresh content from (by default : current url)
 * `refresh-id` : if both remote and local refresh-id exists and are the same trigger the `cancelrefresh` event
-* `refresh-insert-function` : the function that will insert the new content and trigger `finishrefreshinsert` event when ready
+* `insert-function` : the function that will insert the new content and trigger `finishrefreshinsert` event when ready
 * `refresh-status` : if different from current div `refresh-status` will trigger the `refreshstatuschanged` event
 * `refresh-interval` : if set, there will be an automatic refresh called each `refresh-interval` millisecond.